xqwen/ptwas/PTWAS_scan/README.md

 + PTWAS SNP weight file: containing eQTL weights constructed by the PTWAS algorithm
 + GWAS summary-level stats file: containing single-SNP association  statistics from a GWAS
-+ LD panels for the studied population
++ LD panels for the studied population: these files are zipped vcf files recording haplotypes and organized by chromosomes.

 Due to NIH policy, we can't re-distribute the LD panels that we used for the GTEx data, because the panels contain individual-level genotype data.
 As an alternative, we provide an LD panel built from 1000 Genome project, phase 3 version 5, which can be downloaded [here](https://tinyurl.com/yxe9k6vl) and is suitable to study European population.
 Run `tar zxf 1KG_phase3_v5_panel.gambit.tgz` to unpack the LD panel.